cgarcialm/student_employment_assignment/README.md

 $$\sum_{i} x_{ij} \leq 1, \forall j$$

+This constraint ensures that each class is assigned at most one student, preventing overassignment.

 #### 2. Limiting Weekly Assignment Hours for Each Student:
 For each student $i$, let: